sourceduty/WW2/README.md

 World War II was indeed a complex and devastating conflict, and Hitler's leadership played a central role in shaping its trajectory.
 Adolf Hitler's decisions, particularly toward the end of the war, reflect a sense of desperation and irrationality, which could be compared to the suicidal fanaticism associated with kamikaze tactics used by Japanese pilots.

 #

-> Alex: *"WW2 baffles me, and Hitler was a kamikaze-like tyrant."*

-#
 ### Related Links

 [WW3](https://github.com/sourceduty/WW3)